qinchonghanzuibang/betterMacos/README.md

 ![Spotlight](./images/MacOS%20Default/1.2%20systemPreferences/spotlight.png)

-When you press **``Command + space``**, the default spotlight will open for you to search for the information you need in the macOS.
+When you press **<span style="font-size: larger;">Command+Space</span>**, the default spotlight will open for you to search for the information you need in the macOS.
 Click or unclick the information you want the spolight to search for.
 For me, I have enabled all of them.

 ![Spotlight privacy](./images/MacOS%20Default/1.2%20systemPreferences/spotlightprivacy.png)